wi11dey/zlang/README.md

 ## Syntax

 The syntax is Lisp-like.
-Specifically, it follows the LL(7) grammar of Scheme Lisp ad described in the Scheme specification I have submitted alongside this project (`r5rs.pdf`).
+Specifically, it follows the LL(7) grammar of Scheme Lisp as described in the R<sup>5</sup>RS.
 I wrote a recursive descent parser for this grammar from scratch in `expr.ml`.
 The scoping is dynamic.

 ## Examples and tests
 zlang is already powerful enough that I wrote tests in zlang itself (tests.zl).
 See below, with additional commentary: